cleary/ansible-tidalcycles/README.md

 # ansible
 ansible playbooks/roles for installing various linux DAW tools on ubuntu >= 20.04

-Presently, this exists to simplify the Tidal Cycles live coding environment install, with multiple playbooks supporting common editors used in Tidal (vscode, atom, vim).
+Presently, this exists to simplify the [Tidal Cycles](https://tidalcycles.org) live coding environment install, with multiple playbooks supporting common editors used with Tidal (vscode, atom, vim).

 # usage:
 This repository is now using git-submodules for roles, so use the following clone command: